polpo/scsi-activity-led/README.md

 # SCSI activity LED adapter #

 Do you use a [BlueSCSI](https://github.com/erichelgeson/bluescsi) externally on your classic Macintosh?
-Do you wish the little hard drive activity light still flashed when using it?
+Do you wish the little hard drive activity light on the Mac still flashed when using it?
 This adapter will make that happen.

 <img alt="assembled SCSI activity LED adapter" src="images/assembled.jpg">

-This adapter has been tested on an Macintosh SE and Macintosh SE/30.
+This adapter has been tested on a Macintosh SE and Macintosh SE/30.
 Your mileage may vary with other computers.

 ## Making the board ##